Rüdiger Bubner

-Rüdiger Bubner (9 May 1941, Lüdenscheid – 9 February 2007, Heidelberg) was a German philosopher.
+Rüdiger Bubner (9 May 1941 in Lüdenscheid – 9 February 2007 in Heidelberg) was a German philosopher.
 Since 1996, he was professor at Heidelberg.
-He was also member of the Heidelberg Academy of Sciences and honorary member of the Theological Faculty of the University of Fribourg.
-His main areas of specialisation were aesthetics and practical philosophy with reference to ancient philosophy, German Idealism, and Phenomenology.
+He was also member of the Heidelberg Academy of Sciences and honorary member of the Theological Faculty of the University of Freiburg.
+His main areas of specialisation were aesthetics and practical philosophy with reference to ancient philosophy, German Idealism, and phenomenology.